igwall/Quadricount/README.md

 # QuadriCount
-Replica of Tricount in Swift
+Replica of Tricount in Swift, in a better version of course ;)